ClubObsidian/DynamicGuiDocs/docs/slot/index.rst

 .. code-block:: yaml

    '0': #Index to be placed at, starting at 0
-     amount: 1 #Amount of item to place in the slot, if you just need one of the item this is optional
      icon: "DIRT" #Icon for the slot

 More complex example of a slot.